LiaScript/docs/README.md

 #### Hidden Comments

                                --{{0}}--
-Sometimes, it might be necessary to add a comment or to read a part aloud to underline a certain point, which might be necessary in the narrated mode, but not in the Textbook.
+Sometimes, it might be necessary to add a comment or to read a part aloud to underline a certain point, which might be necessary in the narrated mode but not in the Textbook.
-Therefor, it is possible to put your TTS output into simple HTML comments.
+Therefore, it is possible to put your TTS output into simple HTML comments.
-This won't be shown to anyone and also not visible on most other Markdown parsers and renderer.
+This won't be shown to anyone and also not visible on most other Markdown parsers and renderers.

 ```html
 <!-- --{{1}}--